 Egyptian-Hungarian violinist Mariam Abuzahra

-Abuzahra, representing Germany and Austria, participated in the third and final round of the Nutcracker, a renowned contest organised by the state cultural TV channel ‘Russia-K’, whose most recent edition took place in Moscow at the Tchaikovsky Hall.
+Abouzahra, representing Germany and Austria, participated in the third and final round of the Nutcracker, a renowned contest organised by the state cultural TV channel ‘Russia-K’, whose most recent edition took place in Moscow at the Tchaikovsky Hall.

 Accompanying the young finalists was the Moscow Philarmonic orchestra under the baton of Michael Shekhtman.

-Abuzahra played Carmen Fantasie for solo violin by the Hungarian composer Jenő Hubay, based on the opera Carmen by Georges Bizet.
+Abouzahra played Carmen Fantasie for solo violin by the Hungarian composer Jenő Hubay, based on the opera Carmen by Georges Bizet.
 Her performance was described as "emotionally rich and technically flawless" during the competition.

-It is worth adding that in the first round of the competition, which aired on 29 November, Abuzahra presented Ayesha’s Dance and Sabre Dance from the ballet Gayane by Aram Khachaturian (1903-1978).
+It is worth adding that in the first round of the competition, which aired on 29 November, Abouzahra presented Ayesha’s Dance and Sabre Dance from the ballet Gayane by Aram Khachaturian (1903-1978).
 For the second round, she chose a challenging piece, Valse-Scherzo by Pyotr Ilyich Tchaikovsky (1877–1893).

 In the finals, the jury awarded Sofia Demetriades the golden prize for her performance of the third movement from Violin Concerto No. 3 by Camille Saint-Saëns.

-Mariam Abuzahra started playing violin at the age of three, following the example of her elder sister Amira.
+Mariam Abouzahra started playing violin at the age of three, following the example of her elder sister Amira.
 Both sisters have been performing extensively and winning in international contests, such as the German youth national competition, the Virtuózok Talent show in Hungary and many others.

 Just recently in 2020, the sisters received the highest awards at one of the most prestigious competitions for young violinists, the International Arthur Grumiaux Competition in Belgium.